P

 Name: Peridot comes from the Arabic word “faridat,” meaning “gem,” or from the Greek word “peridona,” which means “give in abundance/something that provides richness.”
 It was known as the “evening emerald” by the ancient Greeks, and the “gem of the sun” by ancient Egyptians.

 Color: It gets its color from iron and has a color range from greenish-yellow to yellowish-green to brown-green, lime green, and olive green.
 Today, the most sought-after color of peridot is a pure, grass-green without any hint of yellow or brown.
 Peridot may have inclusions of biotite, chromite, spinel, pyrope garnet, and liquid or gas-filled inclusions.
 Peridot is not normally treated.
 Occasionally, if fractures are present within the stone, it may be fracture-filled.
-Peridot’s Moh’s hardness is 6.5 to 7.

 Location Found: Pakistan, Myanmar (Burma), Tanzania, Vietnam, China, Brazil, Kenya, Africa, Australia, Finland, Norway, and the United States of America (Arizona, Hawaii, New Mexico).
 The oldest source of Peridot is in the Red Sea on the Egyptian island Zabargad (St. John’s Island) which had been given names like “Island of Death” and “Snake Island”.

-Wedding Anniversaries: 16th.
+Wedding Anniversaries: 15th, 16th.

 Zodiac Signs: Libra, Capricorn, Leo, and Virgo.

-Chakra Associations: Heart.
+Chakra Associations: Heart; Solar Plexus.